 FULL-TIME OR PART-TIME?

-– Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours, receive a full-tuition waiver for three classes each semester, and a $10,000 stipend paid out over two semesters.
+– Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours, receive a full-tuition waiver each semester, and a $10,000 stipend paid out over two semesters.
 Full-time GAs qualify to receive student medical insurance provided through Boise State University.

 – Part-time GAs work for the department 10 hours per week, take at least five (5) credit hours, and receive a tuition waiver, and a $5,000 stipend paid out over two semesters.
 Part-time GAs qualify to receive student medical insurance provided through Boise State University.

-– Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours, receive a full-tuition waiver for three classes each semester, and a $13,632.00 stipend paid out over two semesters.
+– Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours, receive a full-tuition waiver each semester, and a $13,632.00 stipend paid out over two semesters.
 Full-time GAs qualify to receive student medical insurance.

 – Part-time GAs work for the department 10 hours per week, take at least five (5) credit hours, and receive a tuition waiver, and a $6,816 stipend paid out over two semesters.
 Part-time GAs qualify to receive student medical insurance provided through Boise State University.